 The CTTSO business cycle is a deliberate yet flexible process that meets the needs for rapid prototyping and fielding of technology and equipment in support of the combating terrorism mission.
 Sponsors, end users, and subject matter experts remain engaged throughout the business cycle to ensure that the proposed solution meets the requirement and that the resulting technology and equipment gets in the hands of those who need it.

-The CTTSO Business Cycle begins in October-December by inviting the user/operator communities to annual requirements meetings to discuss and prioritize their operational gaps and needs.
-Each mission area invites members of their user community to present requirements that, left unfilfilled, hinder their mission effectiveness.
+The CTTSO Business Cycle begins in September by inviting the user/operator communities to annual requirements meetings to discuss and prioritize their operational gaps and needs.
+Each TSWG Subgroup invites members of their user community to present requirements that, left unfulfilled, hinder their mission effectiveness.
 Members come prepared to identify, discuss, and fully explain their agency's technology objectives.
 Discussions among the members center on whether tactics, techniques, and procedures or existing marketplace solutions can effectively mitigate each requirement.
 Once the user community has constructed acceptable definitions for all requirements, a voting session is conducted to establish a priority for each requirement.
 The prioritized list is used to assist in establishing a cutoff (down selection) of requirements to be advertised in the Broad Agency Announcement (BAA) for the current business cycle.

 Upon completion of requirements meetings and review, the requirements are prepared for the Advance Planning Briefing for Industry (APBI).
 The purpose of APBI is to provide a forum for open dialogue with potential bidders to ensure that the requirements are clearly stated and understandable by representatives from industry, government labs, and academia, and to provide those representatives with an advanced look at the requirements planned for solicitation.
 All clarifications, refinements, or corrections determined necessary as a result of the APBI are incorporated into the finalized requirements prior to generation of the Broad Agency Announcement.

-Each year the CTTSO publishes combating terrorism requirements in two BAAs.
+Each year the CTTSO publishes combating terrorism requirements in at least one BAA.
 All BAAs are available directly from the BAA Information Delivery System (BIDS) homepage immediately after posting.
 Registration is not required to download the BAA package; however, a BIDS registration is required to upload a response to the BAA.
 To be eligible for contract award, a responsible offeror must meet certain minimum standards pertaining to financial solvency and resources, ability to comply with the performance schedule, prior record of satisfactory performance, integrity, organization, experience, operational controls, technical skills, facilities, and equipment.
 See FAR 9.104.
-Additionally, all offerors must be registered in the Central Contractor Registration (CCR) database, as indicated in FAR 4.1100.
-Contractors must complete Online Representation and Certifications (ORCA).
-These and other helpful links are also provided on the BIDS homepage.
+Additionally, all offerors must be registered in the System for Award Management (SAM) database, as indicated in FAR 4.1100.

 In order to keep the barriers to entry as low as possible, CTTSO employs a three-phased approach for submission, beginning with a preliminary submission of a Quad Chart.
 Each submission (initially Quad Charts, then White Papers, and Full Proposals) are evaluated on its individual merit and relevance to the program requirement rather than against other proposals in the same general research area.